The homotopy groups of the algebraic K-theory of the sphere spectrum: The spectra in the linearization/cyclotomic trace square

-Next up historically is $TC(\bZ)$, which was first identified by B\"okstedt-Madsen~\cite{BokstedtMadsen} and Rognes~\cite{Rognes-Characterizing}.
+Next up historically is $TC(\bZ)$, which was first identified by B\"okstedt-Madsen~\cite{BokstedtMadsen, BokstedtMadsen2} and Rognes~\cite{Rognes-Characterizing}.
 They expressed the answer on the infinite-loop space level and (equivalently) described the connective cover spectrum $TC(\bZ)\phat[0,\infty)$ as having the homotopy type of

 (non-canonical isomorphism in the stable category).
 Here $ku$ denotes connective complex topological $K$-theory (the connective cover of periodic complex topological $K$-theory $KU$), and $\ell$ denotes the Adams summand of $ku\phat$ (the connective cover of the Adams summand $L$ of $KU\phat$).
-A standard calculation (e.g., see~\cite[2.5.7]{Madsen-Traces}) shows that before taking the connective cover $\pi_{-1}(TC(\bZ)\phat)$ is free of rank one over $\bZp$, and the argument of \cite[3.3]{Rognesp} shows that the summand $\Sigma^{3+2(p-3)}\ell$ above becomes $\Sigma^{-1}\ell$ in $TC(\bZ)\phat$.
+A standard calculation (e.g., see~\cite[2.5.7]{Madsen-Traces}) shows that before taking the connective cover $\pi_{-1}(TC(\bZ)\phat)$ is free of rank one over $\bZp$, and as we explain in the subsection on the homotopy type of $TC(\bZ)\phat$ below, the argument for~\cite[3.3]{Rognesp} extends to show that summand $\Sigma^{3+2(p-3)}\ell$ above becomes $\Sigma^{-1}\ell$ in $TC(\bZ)\phat$.

 The non-canonical splitting above rigidifies into a canonical splitting and canonical identification